 Choosing a recliner with the right upholstery can have a huge impact on your chic and relaxing design.
-Along with complementing your color scheme and decor, recliner materials can protect your furniture from stains and offer soothing texture to help you relax.
+Along with complementing your color scheme and decor, recliner materials can offer soothing texture to help you relax.
 When browsing different recliner types from Rooms to Go, consider the following upholstery options for a look and feel you'll love.

 Versatile fabric recliners add a sumptuous touch to your living room or studio apartment.
 Many of these seats have a blend of cotton, wool and other fibers to provide a soft, smooth surface for you to sink into at the end of a long day.
-While this material helps you feel warm and cozy as you snuggle in, it's also light and breathable enough to circulate air and keep you cool.
+While this material helps you feel warm and cozy as you snuggle in, it's also light and breathable enough that it may be able to to circulate air and keep you cool.

-Fabric upholstery features a strong, tightly-woven design that can withstand wear and tear, making these recliners excellent for everyday use.
-Use one in your nursery to create a comfy space to cuddle your newborn.
-Or, add it to your chenille living room set to tie the layout together and provide a relaxing spot for kicking back and binge-watching your favorite shows.
+Fabric upholstery features a strong, tightly-woven design, making these recliners excellent for everyday use.
+Use one to add to your chenille living room set to tie the layout together and provide a relaxing spot for kicking back and binge-watching your favorite shows.

 Style Considerations for Fabric Seats

 Since fabric works for almost any interior design, it's easy to find a modern, traditional or farmhouse-style recliner featuring this plush material.
 Want to establish a relaxed, eclectic look?
 Choose a transitional-style fabric reclining chair that complements your antiques as well as your updated accents.